mhartl/git-utils/README.md

 This repo contains some useful Git utility scripts.
 The only prerequisites are Git and bash.
 The highlights are `git open` and `git undo`, which you'll never understand how you did without.

 * `git amend`: alias for `git commit --amend`
-* `git anal`: makes a commit with the message "Make anal changes"
+* `git anal` (use with caution): makes a commit with the message "Make anal changes"
 * `git cleanup`: deletes every branch already merged into current branch
 * `git merge-branch [branch]`: merges current branch into given branch (defaults to `master`)
 * `git open`: opens the remote page for the repo (OS X only)